Chareesa/IsItWarmEnough-App/README.md

 A single page web app integrating Express, Browserify, JavaScript, HTML, and CSS.

 The app is hosted on Heroku, you can see it here: https://isitwarmenough.herokuapp.com/

+The Weather Underground API key can be obtained here: http://www.wunderground.com/weather/api